I’m Haraldur Thorleifsson

 Let’s Walk

-I host a podcast on the move with creative people.
+I host a podcast on the move with inspirational creative people.

 Acting

-I’ve written for and acted in a few movies and TV shows.
+I’ve acted in, and written for, a few movies and TV shows.

 Speaking